-Victoria is a Recovery Project Coordinator at the Chris Atwood Foundation.
+Victoria is a Certified Peer Recovery Specialist and a Recovery Project Coordinator at the Chris Atwood Foundation.
 She came to the CAF as an intern to complete her Peer Recovery Specialist certification.
 She did not expect that she would love it so much that she would apply for a job, but here she is.

 Victoria has personal experience with mental health challenges including Bipolar Disorder and Obsessive Compulsive Disorder.
 While she is a Mental Health focused Peer, she has had several deeply involved relationships with people who have Substance Use Disorder, which is the basis of her compassion for people

 Doing Peer work is the first time in Victoria’s life that she has had the opportunity to truly be of service to others who deserve her respect and dedication.

 In her spare time, Victoria sews and paints, watches YouTube videos of people sewing and painting, and plays video games.
 She loves dogs and music.

 Alex joined The Chris Atwood Foundation in May 2023.